FilteredPush/sci_name_qc/README.md

     mvn clean deploy

-To deploy a new release to maven central, set the version in pom.xml to a non-snapshot version, then deploy with the release profile (which adds package signing and deployment to release staging:
+To deploy a new release to maven central, set the version in pom.xml and in metadata to a non-snapshot version, then deploy with the release profile (which adds package signing and deployment to release staging:

+1. set version in pom.xml

+2. set version in Mechanism annotation in the DwCSciNameDQ classes in the generation configuration files, and in this README.

+	src/main/java/org/filteredpush/qc/sciname/DwCSciNameDQ.java
+	src/main/java/org/filteredpush/qc/sciname/DwCSciNameDQDefaults.java
+	generation/sci_name_qc_DwCSciNameQC_kurator_ffdq.config
+	generation/sci_name_qc_DwCSciNameQC_stubs_kurator_ffdq.config
+	README.md

+3. deploy to maven central

     mvn clean deploy -P release

-After this, you will need to login to the sonatype oss repository hosting nexus instance, find the staged release in the staging repositories, and perform the release.
-It should be possible (haven't verified this yet) to perform the release from the command line instead by running:
+After this, you may login to the sonatype oss repository hosting nexus instance find the staged release in the staging repositories and confirm the release.

-    mvn nexus-staging:release -P release